pillfill/rxnorm-client/README.md

 ##Current Status

- We have a subset of JSON schemas defined and unit tested for the RxNorm, NDFRT, and Interaction services.
+ We have a subset of JSON schemas defined and unit tested for the [RxNorm, NDFRT, and Interaction](https://github.com/pillfill/rxnorm-client/tree/master/src/main/resources/schemas) services.

- None of the service proxies have been built yet, but I currently plan to use the Gson library to manage deserialization of data received from the REST services.
+ None of the service proxies have been built yet, though the current plan is to use Gson to manage serialization tasks.

  Want to contribute?
-Pull requests are certainly encouraged!
+Pull requests are encouraged!

 ##Building and Use